Top 10 interview questions

 You need to have 2 to 3 questions up your sleeve.
 From an employer perspective, this shows genuine interest in the role.
 You could ask for clarification on information given earlier in the interview or you could ask questions on structure of department you would be working in, reporting lines, IT systems etc. Do not ask question on salary or terms and conditions of employment.

 If you want to go the extra mile, do a mock interview with a professional interview coach.
 They will critically assess your answers and help you deliver them in an engaging, enthusiastic fashion.
-For more detailed information on how to answer specific interview questions call Laura now.

 About the Author